Stanford Institute for Economic Policy Research (SIEPR)

 Stanford Graduate School of Business (GSB)

-Paul Oyer is The Fred H. Merrill Professor of Economics at the Stanford Graduate School of Business.
-He is also a Research Associate with the National Bureau of Economics and the Editor-in-Chief of the Journal of Labor Economics.
+Paul Oyer is The Mary and Rankine Van Anda Entrepreneurial Professor and Professor of Economics at the Stanford Graduate School of Business.
+He is also a Research Associate with the National Bureau of Economic Research and the Editor-in-Chief of the Journal of Labor Economics.

 Paul does research in the field of personnel economics.
 In addition, he is the author of two books published in 2014.
 “Everything I Ever Needed to Know About Economics I Learned from Online Dating” is an entertaining and non-technical explanation of numerous key ideas in microeconomics using examples from online dating, as well as labor markets and many product markets.
 “Roadside MBA” (with Michael Mazzeo and Scott Schaefer) is a non-technical Strategy guide for small businesses based on the authors’ extensive travel around the US interviewing small business owners.